luarvic/click2approve/README.md

 - [Material UI](https://mui.com/material-ui/) CSS framework;
 - [MobX](https://mobx.js.org/react-integration.html) state management framework.

-The build transforms the TypeScript code into a JavaScripts single-page application (SPA).
+The build transforms the TypeScript code into a JavaScript single-page application (SPA).
 The `ui` container hosts [Nginx](https://www.nginx.com/) web server that returns the SPA to the users.
 The SPA handles HTTP requests coming from the users and interacts with the `Server-side API` microservice.

 ## Server-side API

-It provides HTTP endpoints that implement the business logic.
+It provides HTTP endpoints that implement business logic.

 It is written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and uses: